textnet/textnet-ex/README.md

 # THIS ITERATION
-+ `text` support: full, lines, anchors
+- movement
+    - move_to
+    - move_by

 # NEXT ITERATION
-- movement and actions
 - support events
+- summon chair

 # SMALL THINGS TO PLAY WITH WHEN NOT ENOUGH CONCENTRATION